LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04-Node/Lab04_Instructions_Node.md

 ### Set Up Your Git Repository

 1. Create a New GitHub Repository for Lab 4.
+   Put a .gitignore file for node.js in the repository as the first commit.
+2. Clone the Repository to your local computer.
-2. Download the Starter Files.
+3. Download the Starter Files.
    Download the starter files for this lab from Moodle and copy them into your local repository folder.
-3. Clone the Repository to your local computer.
+4. Add and commit the new files, then push them up to GitHub.

 ### Follow the ToDo List Example